 SBS is a highly disabling condition that can impair a patient's quality-of-life and lead to serious life-threatening complications.
-SBS typically arises after extensive resection of the bowel due to Crohn's disease, cancer or other conditions.
+SBS typically arises after extensive resection of the bowel due to Crohn's disease, ischemia or other conditions.
 As a consequence, SBS patients often suffer from malnutrition, severe diarrhea, dehydration, fatigue, osteopenia, and weight loss due to a loss in the ability to absorb adequate amounts of nutrients and water.
 The goals of current treatment are to maintain fluid electrolyte, and nutrient balances through dietary management, including the use of PN.
-The use of PN is associated with potential life-threatening complications, including sepsis and liver damage and the risks increase the longer patients are on PN.
+Although life-saving, PN is palliative and does not improve the body's own ability to absorb nutrients, it only meets basic nutrition and fluid requirements by delivering them intravenously.
+The use of PN can lead to life-threatening infections, blood clots, liver and kidney damage and failure, and have a significant impact on quality-of-life.
+Patients on PN often experience difficulty sleeping, frequent urination, and loss of independence.
+Therapies are needed that can improve the structural and functional integrity of the remaining intestine to enhance the absorption of nutrients and fluids and minimize dependence on PN.

-Scientific journal articles and our own market studies indicate there are 10,000 to 15,000 SBS patients in North America who are PN-dependent, the direct cost of which can exceed \$100,000 annually per patient.
+Scientific journal articles and our own market studies indicate there are 10,000 to 15,000 SBS patients in the U.S. who are PN-dependent, the direct cost of which can exceed \$100,000 annually per patient.
 Currently, only somatropin (rDNA origin) for injection (human growth hormone) in patients receiving specialized nutrition support, and glutamine when used in conjunction with a recombinant human growth hormone are FDA approved treatments for SBS, and therapy is limited to only four weeks.
+The goal of treatment with GATTEX is to restore the structural and functional integrity of the remaining intestine and reduce PN dependence.
 We believe the SBS market is attractive because of the lack of effective drug therapies in this rare indication, the high cost of PN, the serious complications and morbidities associated with PN, and the clinical benefits and improvements in the quality-of-life that we believe patients will experience with teduglutide therapy.